spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `WITBundlesRequest` request message is currently empty and is a placeholder for future expansion.

 The `WITBundlesResponse` response message consists of a mandatory `bundles` field, which MUST contain at least the trust bundle for the trust domain in which the server resides.

+Bundles are encoded as in JWK Set (RFC 7517) format.
+Each JWK within the JWK Set must specify the `kid` member with a unique identifier for the key.

 If the client is not entitled to receive any WIT bundles, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
 The client MAY attempt to reconnect with another call to the `FetchWITBundles` RPC after a backoff.